The Parthenon Sculptures

 2. Other collections with sculptures from the Parthenon

-Material from the Parthenon was dispersed both before and after Elgin's activities.
-The British Museum holds approximately half of the surviving sculptures.
+2.1 Material from the Parthenon was dispersed both before and after Elgin.
+Approximately half of the original total was already destroyed by Elgin’s time.
+The British Museum holds about half of the surviving sculptures.
 The remainder is divided among the following locations.

 Extensive remains of the metopes (especially east, north and west), frieze (especially north and west) and pediments; sculptures that remained on the building are gradually being removed and these, with others, are now being installed in the New Acropolis Museum

 One frieze block; one metope; fragments of the frieze and metopes; a head from the pediments